bekencorp/bk_idk/docs/bk7258/en/developer-guide/build_config/bk_build_overview.rst

 The make build is to indirectly call the armino tool through armino/Makefile to build, which saves the trouble of setting environment variables when building with the armino tool.
 It is recommended that you build in this way.

+You can also execute the make command in the project directory without specifying a project:

+ - ``make bkxxx`` - Build target, the project is the current project
+ - ``make clean`` - Clean up the build directory